Asian business confidence slumps on coronavirus impact - Thomson Reuters/INSEAD

 "I don't want to look at any economic indicator but only how the contagion is spreading.
 Because that's going to drive economic activity, the ability of people to go back to work, to go to restaurants, to fly back," Fatas said.

-(For an interactive graphic on the business sentiment index, see: https://fingfx.thomsonreuters.com/gfx/editorcharts/ASIA-BUSINESSSENTIMENT/0H001QXN59RE/index.html)
+For an interactive graphic on the business sentiment index, see:https://tmsnrt.rs/33Kj7CW

 'INVISIBLE ENEMY'